-You can apply online for a postal vote from www.elections.nsw.gov.au or by calling 1300 135 736.
-Your application must be completed and received by the NSW Electoral Commission no later than 5pm on Monday, 3 December 2018.
+You can apply online for a postal vote from elections.nsw.gov.au or by calling 1300 135 736.
+Your application must be completed and received by the NSW Electoral Commission no later than 5pm Monday, 11 February 2019.

 Postal vote applications can be sent via post or email: